EgorOrachyov/Berserk/README.md

 however it may require additional setup step for linux users.
 Follow the official glfw guide to setup this dependencies by `apt-get` tool.

-**To build library OpenGL-based low-level render** you on Linux-based OS sometimes you need make sure, that `glew` dependencies are installed.
+**To build library OpenGL-based low-level renderer** on Linux-based OS sometimes you need make sure, that `glew` dependencies are installed.
 So follow glew installation dependencies requirements.